Rinhare/odin-page/README.md

 # odin-page
-Make a page from the picture exercise
+Odin project landing page exercise. plan was to to create landing page from design.

+images source: Pixabay